njdehoog/Spelt/README.md

 spelt build
 ```

+## Documentation

+Documentation for Spelt can be found at [docs.spelt.io](http://docs.spelt.io/).
+This documentation was originally written for the [Spelt Mac app](http://spelt.io/), but most of it applies to the CLI as well.

+If you spot any errors in the documentation, please submit a pull request in the [documentation repository](https://github.com/njdehoog/docs.spelt.io).

 ## Contributing

 This project is still in the early stages of development, so any help would be appreciated.
 Please feel free to fork the project and submit a pull request.